Live events are a valuable way to get up close to the security industryβs best thinkers, makers, leaders, and hirers.

 Cost

-$2,695 USD for a full conference pass at the regular price online and $2,995 at the door.
-A discount rate is available until March 28, and various concessions are also available.
+$2,395 USD for a full conference pass at the regular price.
+A discount rate is available until February 20, and various concessions are also available.
 See the full pricing structure here.

 Registration